wp-plugins/skype-master/readme.txt

 * TechGasp Skype Widget:
 * Skype Status plus all 6 available skype action buttons

-* Skype Support Widget:
-* This specially design widget is perfect to provide online support to your customers or users.
-* Displays your online status via 2 selectable support buttons

 * TechGasp Shortcode Framework v3:
 * Universal Shortcode for all pages and posts, same Shortcode applies to all pages and posts.
 Option to Automatically add the shortcode to all pages and posts or manually add the pre-built shortcode individually per page or post.
 Option to automatically only show the shortcode in Posts and not Pages.
 Option to Automatically show the shortcode After the Title or After the Content.